-- Once your athlete has informed you that they are pregnant and given their consent to share this information, an initial meeting should take place between the Performance Director, Chief Medical Officer (CMO) (HCSI Doctor if CMO is unavailable), your athlete's main coach/personal coach and your athlete to discuss and agree an appropriate IADP for the remainder of the pregnancy.
-It is recommended that relevant members of your athlete's support team attend this meeting, such as Performance Lifestyle Practitioner, Performance Psychologist, Strength and Conditioning Coach or Physiotherapist.
-Your athlete may also wish their partner to attend. - The meeting should have an agenda and you and your athlete should leave with a clear plan of action and written notes. - You should consider whether your athlete is part of a centralised or de-centralised programme because this may impact on the level of engagement required. - It is your athlete's responsibility to liaise with you and the relevant support staff (in advance), regarding any care and midwife appointments during their pregnancy, should they need to take time away from training and competition.
+- Once you have announced that you are pregnant and given consent to share this information, an initial meeting should take place between your Performance Director, Chief Medical Officer (CMO) (HCSI Doctor if CMO is unavailable) and your main coach/personal coach to discuss and agree an appropriate IADP for the remainder of your pregnancy.
+It is recommended that relevant members of your support team attend this meeting, such as Performance Lifestyle Practitioner, Performance Psychologist, Strength and Conditioning Coach or Physiotherapist.
+You may also wish your partner to attend. - The meeting should have an agenda and you and your SGB should leave with a clear plan of action and written notes. - It is your responsibility to liaise with your SGB and the relevant support staff (in advance) regarding any care and midwife appointments during your pregnancy, should you need to take time away from training and competition.
 This also applies to any surrogacy, egg freezing and/or adoption meetings.
-This should be permitted without question. - Each athlete's pregnancy will differ, and their planned approach to training and competition will also vary depending on how they are feeling during their pregnancy.
-Regular informal reviews are, therefore, expected. - It is advisable for your athlete to seek expert medical advice from the SGB doctor in conjunction with an Obstetrician GP or another suitably qualified professional outside of their SGB throughout their pregnancy, to ensure any training and competition risks can be managed appropriately.
-Your athlete's midwife and GP will monitor the development of the baby's foetus and their overall health and, provided there are no complications, the SGB doctor may advise on appropriate training and competition. - When adapting your athlete's IADP, a risk assessment (see Appendices A and B) should be conducted to consider sport-specific and contextual risks.
-It is advised that your athlete's obstetric care providers are consulted when planning the training and competition programme.
-This risk assessment should be ongoing throughout your athlete's pregnancy, updated regularly and completed post-childbirth.
-The Risk Assessment should be completed any time there is a material change to the risk of your athlete but at least upon announcement of the pregnancy and post-childbirth (prior to resuming training).
-Please contact your local HCSI operations team or the Health and Safety Executive/British Safety Council for further information.
+This should be permitted without question. - Each athlete's pregnancy will differ and your planned approach to training and competition will also vary depending on how you are feeling during your pregnancy.
+Regular informal reviews are, therefore, expected. - It is advisable for you to seek expert medical advice from your SGB doctor in conjunction with an Obstetrician GP or another suitably qualified professional outside of your SGB throughout your pregnancy, to ensure any training and competition risks can be managed appropriately.
+Your midwife and GP will monitor the development of the baby's foetus and your health and, provided there are no complications, your SGB doctor may advise on appropriate training and competition. - When adapting your IADP, a risk assessment (see Appendices A and B) should be conducted to consider sport-specific and contextual risks.
+It is advised that your obstetric care providers are consulted when planning your training and competition programme.
+The Risk Assessment should be completed any time there is a material change to the risk of the athlete, but at least upon announcement of the pregnancy and post-childbirth (prior to resuming training).
+Should your SGB require guidance on completing this, it is advised to contact its local HCSI operations team or the Health and Safety Executive/British Safety Council.